-Canoe and explore Minnesota’s Boundary Waters Canoe Area Wilderness (BWCAW) from the cozy comfort of Paul and Sue Schurke’s Wintergreen Lodge on beautiful White Iron Lake.
-You’ll enjoy many day trip options including canoeing from the lodge to beautiful wilderness lakes and trails, or hiking to Kawishiwi Falls – a tumbling 67 foot cascade!
-Spend your evenings at Wintergreen Lodge, located on a remote, pine-studded peninsula of White Iron Lake, complete with the comforts of hot showers, comfortable beds, great food and a wood-fired Finnish sauna.
+Canoe and explore Minnesota’s Boundary Waters Canoe Area Wilderness (BWCAW) from the cozy comfort of Wintergreen Lodge on beautiful White Iron Lake.
+You’ll enjoy many day trip options including canoeing the beautiful wilderness lakes and trails, or hiking to Kawishiwi Falls – a tumbling 67 foot cascade!
+Spend your evenings back on the north-end of White Iron Lake in your group’s private cabin, complete with the comforts of hot showers, comfortable beds, and great food.

-DAY 1: Meet at Wintergreen Lodge in the afternoon, share introductions, and settle into your rooms.
-Enjoy a beautiful afternoon paddle on White Iron Lake to the historic Beargrease Island before returning to the lodge for a nice dinner and campfire.
+Meet at Wintergreen Lodge in the afternoon, share introductions, and settle into your rooms.
+Enjoy a beautiful afternoon paddle on White Iron Lake to the historic Beargrease Island before returning to the cabin for a nice dinner.

-DAY 2: Enjoy the Paradise Ponds circle loop - the first ever BWCAW canoe route paddled by Wilderness Inquiry in 1978.
+Enjoy the Paradise Ponds circle loop - the first ever BWCAW canoe route paddled by Wilderness Inquiry in 1978.
 After breakfast, begin at the Lake One trailhead to make a full day of this great trip.
 Enjoy lunch on the trail, swim, fish and participate in all of the activities the BWCAW offers.
 This trip takes you across a few short portages, but our lightweight Kevlar canoes make this accessible.
-Cap off the wonderful day with a hearty dinner at Wintergreen.
+Cap off the wonderful day with a hearty dinner back at the cabin.

-DAY 3: After a great breakfast and coffee, embark on an all-day canoe trip from Wintergreen to the Kawishiwi River.
-Take a scenic hike to the Kawishiwi Gorge overlook for lunch, and possibly a campfire.
-We'll return to Wintergreen by canoe for dinner and an optional evening sauna followed by a moonlit swim at the Wintergreen beach.
+After a great breakfast and coffee, embark on an all-day canoe trip from White Iron Lake to the Kawishiwi River.
+Take a scenic hike to the Kawishiwi Gorge overlook for lunch.

-DAY 4: Enjoy a leisurely breakfast before we leave Wintergreen Lodge.
+Enjoy one last leisurely breakfast before we leave the cabin.
 We'll visit Ely's highly acclaimed International Wolf Center on our way back through town, and you'll say good-bye to your fellow travelers by 11AM.